-- Banking services are more affordable to access and utilise. - Increased convenience and time savings transactions may be completed 24 hours a day, without the need for a physical visit to the bank. - Corporations will have quicker access to information since they will be able to check on several accounts with a single click of a button. - E-banking allows for better cash management services shorten the cash cycle and improve the efficiency of company activities since Estonian banks' websites offer a wide range of cash management instruments. - Reduced fees- This refers to the fees associated with obtaining and utilising different financial goods and services. - Convenience- All banking transactions may be completed from the convenience of one's own home or workplace, or from any location the consumer desires. - Speed Because the medium responds quickly, clients can literally wait until the last minute to complete a financial transfer. - Funds management- Customers may retrieve their account history and do "what if" research on their own PC before completing any online transaction.
+- Access to and use of banking services is less expensive. - Increased convenience and time savings transactions may be completed 24 hours a day, without the need for a physical visit to the bank. - Corporations will have quicker access to information since they will be able to check on several accounts with a single click of a button. - E-banking services for better cash management shorten the cash cycle and improve the efficiency of company activities since Estonian banks' websites offer a wide range of cash management instruments. - Reduced fees- This refers to the fees associated with obtaining and utilising different financial goods and services. - Convenience- All banking transactions may be completed from the convenience of one's own home or workplace, or from any location the consumer desires. - Speed Because the medium responds quickly, clients can literally wait until the last minute to complete a financial transfer. - Funds management- Customers may retrieve their account history and do "what if" research on their own PC before completing any online transaction.
 This will result in more efficient money management.
+[7]